Swim England Members

 Remember

-• If the person experiences anxiety or panic attacks they might find that swimming can cause some sensations which may feel like they are having a panic attack, such as being unable to catch their breath or breathlessness, raised heart rate, feeling shaky or dizzy.
+• If you experience anxiety or panic attacks, you might find that aquatic activity can cause some sensations which may feel like you are having a panic attack, such as being unable to catch your breath or breathlessness, raised heart rate, feeling shaky or dizzy.

-• Starting off slowly may help them to spot the difference between the physical effects of swimming and those of a panic attack.
+• Starting off slowly may help you to spot the difference between the physical effects of aquatic activity and those of a panic attack.

-• If they do experience a panic attack, try to exit the pool and find a quiet space to recover or remain in the shallow end.
+• If you do experience a panic attack, try to exit the pool and find a quiet space to recover or remain in the shallow end.

-• When swimming, sometimes people can hyperventilate as the water could be colder than they expect, so it’s best for them to test it out by dipping their toe in and climbing into the pool gradually.
+• When swimming for example, sometimes people can hyperventilate as the water could be colder than expected, so it’s best to test it out by dipping your toe in and climbing into the pool gradually.

-• Encourage them to take deep, slow breaths when they take a break or after a set number of laps / lengths.
-This helps to reduce the likelihood of them starting to hyperventilate.
+• Take deep, slow breaths when you take a break or after a set number of laps / lengths.
+This helps to reduce the likelihood of you starting to hyperventilate.

 Avoid

-• Triggering situations, for example, if they want to avoid crowds they may want to go swimming at a quiet time.
+• Triggering situations, for example, if you want to avoid crowds you may want to exercise at a quiet time.

-• Excessive swimming, especially if it is taking over their life.
-If they feel anxious when they miss a session or if swimming is becoming more important than work, family or friends, they may be developing an unhealthy relationship with physical activity and potentially an exercise addiction.
+• Excessive exercise, especially if it is taking over your life.
+If you feel anxious when you miss a session or if your chosen aquatic discipline is becoming more important than work, family or friends, you may be developing an unhealthy relationship with physical activity and potentially an exercise addiction.

 Mind have developed a guide to help physical activity providers support people who may be experiencing an exercise addiction.